I’ve always been interested in the idea of public health.

 Enter, Zigama Mama

-This is technically Kirundi for “protect the mother.”
+Zigama Mama means “protect the mother” in Kirundi, the local language.
 Our Burundian friends say that’s not exactly the way they would say it…but we decided to use the phrase anyway given its catchy nature! 🙂

 Our hospital is the referral site for 17 health centers in our district.